Aaj ka Panchang: Know About Nakshatra, Shubh Muhurat, Rahu Kaal and Other Details

 - FOLLOW US ON:

-Panchang is the Vedic Calendar which has all the information about the day, month, auspicious time, inauspicious time, Nakshatra and Tithi, as per the Hindu beliefs.
-It is very significant for Hindus to plan any new beginnings at an auspicious time or Shubh Muhurat.
-The auspicious and inauspicious timings play a significant role in Hindu religion to start any new work.
-The people also follow the lunar as well as the solar calendars.
-Hindu Panchang is a calendar which is based on timings, Kaal, Nakshatra and Muhurat.
+According to Hindu beliefs, it is very important and significant to plan and perform any new task, including vital works, at an auspicious time or Shubh Muhurat.
+Therefore, going through a Panchang will help you know the required details on the same.
+Hindu Panchang is the Vedic Calendar containing all the major details about the day, month, auspicious time, inauspicious time, Nakshatra and Tithi.
+January 24 will mark the Shukla Paksha Ekadashi Tithi of Paush Mass in Vikram Samvat 2077, as per the Panchang.

-As per the Panchang, January 23 is the Shukla Paksha Dashami Tithi of Paush Maas in Vikram Samvat 2077.
-The day is Shaniwar (Saturday) and the Dashami Tithi will remain till 7.38 pm IST, after which Shukla Paksha Ekadashi Tithi will begin and remain till 9.28 pm IST on January 24.
-The day will start with the sunrise at 7.13 am and the sunset will take place at 5.53 pm.
+The day is Ravivara (Sunday) and the Ekadashi Tithi will remain upto 10:57 pm IST, after which Shukla Paksha Dwadashi Tithi will begin.
+The day will start with the sunrise at 7.13 am and the sunset will be marked at 5.54 pm.

-Read the auspicious time, puja muhurat, auspicious time and other details here:
+Read the article to know the auspicious time, puja muhurat and other details:

 Tithi, Nakshatra and Rashi details:

-Dashami Tithi will conclude at 7.38 pm on January 23 and the Nakshatra will be Krittika or Karthigai or Karthika till 9:33 PM on Saturday.
-After this, Rohini Nakshatra will begin and remain the entire day on January 24 till midnight.
-The sun will remain in Makar (Capricorn) Rashi, while the moon will enter in Vrishabha (Tauras) Rashi and will remain till 11.57 am on January 25.
+Ekadashi Tithi will conclude at 10:57 pm on January 24 and the Nakshatra will be Rohini upto 12:01 am on Monday, January 25.
+After this, Mrigashirsha Nakshatra will begin and remain the entire day on January 25 till midnight.
+Talking about the Rashi details, the sun will remain in Makar (Capricorn) Rashi, while the moon will enter in Vrishabha (Tauras) Rashi.

-Abhijit Muhurat, the 28th nakshatra in Vedic astrology, is considered as the most auspicious and powerful Muhurat and it will prevail from 12.12 pm to 12.52 pm on January 23.
+Abhijit Muhurat, which is the 28th nakshatra in Vedic astrology and is considered one of the most auspicious and powerful Muhurat, will prevail from 12.12 pm to 12.55 pm on January 24.

-Rahu Kalam, the most inauspicious time in Vedic astrology, will start at 9.53 am and will conclude at 11.13 am.
-People usually avoid this period to start something new.
+Rahu Kalam, which is considered as the most inauspicious time in Vedic astrology, will start at 4:34 pm and will conclude at 5.54 pm.
+This time is generally not preferred by people to start something new.